ertekin-research-group/CLAMM/CLAMM_MC/README.md

 USE_STATES = TRUE
 WRITE_CONTCARS = FALSE
 ```
-The effect of each of these input flaggs are shown below:
+The effect of each of these lines is shown in the following table:

 | Line | Flag | Purpose |
 |------|------|---------|